-We are still exploring high-potential technologies in this space, and anticipate launching project in early 2013.
+We are still exploring high-potential technologies in this space, and anticipate launching project.